-- (1.01) "Activity Space" Any space other than a cell or day room, which is designated, for inmate programs, such as chapel, work, and study. - (1.02) "Administrative Confinement" The segregation of an inmate for investigation, protection, or some cause other than disciplinary action. - (1.03) "Auxiliary Correctional Officer" Any person employed or appointed, with or without compensation, who aids or assists a full-time or part-time correctional officer and who, while under the supervision of a full-time or part-time correctional officer, has the same authority as a full-time or part-time correctional officer for the purpose of providing supervision, protection, care, custody, and control of inmates within a county or municipal detention facility.
-For purposes of this document, no auxiliary officer shall be permitted to be assigned to a post within the secured area of the facility where such officer is not under the direct sight and sound supervision of a certified correctional officer at all times. - (1.04) "Cell" Any room in a detention facility, except a dormitory, that is designed to incarcerate one or more inmates. - (a) "Holding Cell" Any cell used to hold inmates awaiting some process, such as booking, interrogation or court appearances. - (b) "Isolation Cell" A single cell used for housing an inmate removed from the general population. - (c) "Multiple Occupancy Cell" A cell that contains sleeping space for two or more inmates with a partition between the cell and the day room space. - (d) "Single Cell" A cell that contains sleeping space for a single inmate. - (1.05) "Certified Correctional Officer" An officer certified by the Criminal Justice Standards and Training Commission pursuant to Chapter 943, Florida State Statutes. - (1.06) "Civilian Staff" An employee, independent contractor, volunteer or any other person who works or performs any service at a jail facility who is not certified as either a juvenile detention officer by the Florida department of Juvenile Justice or a correctional officer, law enforcement officer or auxiliary officer by the Criminal Justice Standards and Training Commission in accordance with Chapter 943, Florida State Statutes.
+- 1.1 ACTIVITY SPACE Any space other than a cell or day room, which is designated, for inmate programs, such as chapel, work, and study. - 1.2 ADMINISTRATIVE CONFINEMENT The segregation of an inmate for investigation, protection, or some cause other than disciplinary action. - 1.3 AUXILIARY CORRECTIONAL OFFICER Any person employed or appointed, with or without compensation, who aids or assists a full-time or part-time correctional officer and who, while under the supervision of a full-time or part-time correctional officer, has the same authority as a full-time or part-time correctional officer for the purpose of providing supervision, protection, care, custody, and control of inmates within a county or municipal detention facility.
+For purposes of this document, no auxiliary officer shall be permitted to be assigned to a post within the secured area of the facility where such officer is not under the direct sight and sound supervision of a certified correctional officer at all times. - 1.4 CELL Any room in a detention facility, except a dormitory, that is designed to incarcerate one or more inmates. - a.
+HOLDING CELL Any cell used to hold inmates awaiting some process, such as booking, interrogation or court appearances. - b.
+ISOLATION CELL A single cell used for housing an inmate removed from the general population. - c.
+MULTIPLE OCCUPANCY CELL A cell that contains sleeping space for two or more inmates with a partition between the cell and the day room space. - d.
+SINGLE CELL A cell that contains sleeping space for a single inmate. - 1.5 CERTIFIED CORRECTIONAL OFFICER An officer certified by the Criminal Justice Standards and Training Commission pursuant to Chapter 943, Florida Statutes. - 1.6 CIVILIAN STAFF An employee, independent contractor, volunteer or any other person who works or performs any service at a jail facility who is not certified as either a juvenile detention officer by the Florida department of Juvenile Justice or a correctional officer, law enforcement officer or auxiliary officer by the Criminal Justice Standards and Training Commission in accordance with Chapter 943, Florida Statutes.
 Civilian staff may not be utilized in the secure area of the jail facility to provide supervision, care, custody or control of inmates with the exception of inmate workers.
-Civilian staff may be utilized to provide psychological and medical care, commissary, repair and maintenance services, property storage, education and religious services, and work in communications, food preparation, programs, booking, records, classification, laundry, sanitation, control rooms. and supervision of inmate workers.
+Civilian staff may be utilized to provide psychological and medical care, commissary, repair and maintenance services, property storage, education and religious services, and work in communications, food preparation, programs, booking, records, classification, laundry, sanitation, control rooms.